 - Be intentional.
 Focus on gaining the necessary strength, stamina and skills to meet the physical and technical demands of the climb.

 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For Everest, you are preparing for:
+For the Mt.
+Everest South Side Expedition, you are preparing for:

 - Steep climbing with a 40-50 lb load

 - Mountaineering techniques requiring core strength and flexibility

 Nothing ensures a personally successful adventure like your level of fitness and training.
 Bottom line: Plan on being in the best shape of your life and ready for a very challenging adventure!

 Please refer to our Resources for Mountaineering Fitness and Training for detailed fitness and training information.

 The key to climbing high is proper acclimatization.
 Our program follows a calculated ascent profile which allows time for your body to adjust to the altitude.